Algorithmology/bosco/README.md

 The command uses the following inputs:

-- `--starting-size` for the initial list size to start the doubling experiment
+- `--starting-size` for the initial list size to start the doubling experiment.
-- `--number-doubles` for the number of times the input size will be doubled during the doubling experiment
+- `--number-doubles` for the number of times the input size will be doubled during the doubling experiment.
-- `--file` for the path to the file containing the sorting algorithm you want to run the doubling experiment on
+- `--file` for the path to the file containing the sorting algorithm you want to run the doubling experiment on.
-- `--function-name` for the name of the function containing the sorting algorithm you want to test
+- `--function-name` for the name of the function containing the sorting algorithm you want to test.
 - `--element-type` for the data type to fill the randomly generated containers.

+This project supplies an array of Python files with list operations in them:

+* `bosco/list_processing/basics.py`: basic list operations
+* `bosco/list_processing/combination.py`: list operations involving combination
+* `bosco/list_processing/search.py`: searching algorithms for lists
+* `bosco/list_processing/sorting.py`: sorting algorithms for lists
+* `bosco/list_processing/other.py`: other uncategorized operations

 ## Example of command and output